Higgs Field

 In substrate language: v is the net chirality energy density of the fully aligned ground state.
 It is 246 GeV because that is the energy scale where the co-rotating clustering energy (set by the orbital system dynamics) balances the saturation self-interaction.

 Two-scale connection.
 The Weinberg angle running independently identifies E_\text{core} \sim TeV as the energy scale of the vortex core structure in the counter-rotating boundary.
-The Higgs VEV v = 246 GeV and E_\text{core} are the same order — both reflect the chirality ordering energy of the dc1/dag substrate.
+The Higgs VEV v = 246 GeV and E_\text{core} are the same order — both reflect the chirality ordering energy of the dc1 substrate.
 This is consistent: v sets the equilibrium chirality amplitude, and E_\text{core} sets the energy at which probes resolve the vortex core’s internal structure.
 Both are determined by the same boundary physics.
-However, v is currently a measured input, not derived from substrate parameters.
+While v has long been treated as a measured input, the framework now has a near-derived closed form for it — v = \sqrt{8\pi\,m_\text{eff}^2 c^4\,\nu} = 246.1 GeV (within 0.06%; developed in the open-problem section below and in Open Problems § WIP-15).

 From Sheets to Stacking: The Three-Dimensional Lattice